heliofi/heliopay/README.md

 };
 ```

-### 4. Populate customer details with parameter passthrough on the Helio Pay button
+### 4. Populate customer details with parameter pass through on the Helio Pay button

 **Available parameter passthroughs for customer information**